i-bar/blog/source/_posts/publish-npx.md

 `✗ npm init`
 This will create a `package.json` file.
 Just accept the defaults.

-Congratulations, the package is now ready to be published :).
+Commit and push your changes and congratulations, the package is now ready to be published :).
 It doesn't do anything but well, here it is.
 The next "bonus" sections add some functionality to it, but you can also skip to the "publish" section directly.

 ### Bonus 1: add some basic functionality